List of content you will read in this article:

-If you use a standard account, then before any major changes, Windows will prompt you to provide administrative credentials preventing unauthorized actions happening without your knowledge.
+If you use a standard account, then before any major changes, Windows will prompt you to provide administrative credentials preventing unauthorized actions from happening without your knowledge.

 5. Keep UAC (User Account Control) ON.

-UAC is the window which pops up asking your permission before you make changes in the system.
+UAC is the window that pops up asking your permission before you make changes in the system.
 UAC monitors the changes happening in your system and prompts before installing or removing applications or before running some applications and this prevents the suspicious software from making changes since it lets you know before it initiates the process.